 Instead of focusing on lowering their marketing spend, Barkbox has built an in-house digital ad agency.
 It consists of comedy writers and actors that create funny dog content (like memes) and thereby, lets Barkbox stand out over traditional pet retail companies on social media.

-Further, the company wanted to be the place where dog parents hang out even if they aren’t buying.
-That was the motive behind their content property, BarkPost, and even their social media properties are places to hang out for dog lovers.
+Further, the company wanted to be the place where dog owners and enthusiasts hang out even if they aren’t buying.
+And that’s the motive behind their content property BarkPost and their social media properties.

 It’s interesting to take note of the brand’s adaptability.
 Since its launch in 2012, Barkbox spent about 75% of their marketing budget on Facebook advertising.
 However, with the changes in the Facebook algorithm and increased competition in ad inventory, the brand reportedly cut the Facebook ad spend to 25%.
 The rest of the budget now goes towards traditional channels like TV, direct mail, events, and retail.